w3c/wot-binding-templates/VOCABULARY-CREATION-GUIDE.md

 Finally, a JSON schema file (`example-protocol.schema.json`) should be provided to enable automatic validation of forms using the binding template.

+## Creating a New Vocabulary

+TODO

 ## Document Rendering Workflow

-Building upon this set of documents, an automated rendering process of the binding template document from the ontology can be established.
+Building upon the set of documents mentioned above, an automated rendering process of the binding template document from the ontology can be established.
-To do so, a `template.sparql` file needs to be created which can insert rendered tables into placeholders (`%s`) within an `index.template.index` file.
+To do so, a `template.sparql` file needs to be created based on [STTL](https://ns.inria.fr/sparql-template/), which defines rules for transforming a source RDF graph into a result text.
+The rules are applied to an `index.template.html` file which contains placeholders (`%s`) where the resulting tables are inserted.
 To be able to create these tables, the ontology vocabulary needs to be brought into the right form using a mapping (in `mapping.ttl`) based on SHACL (Shapes Constraint Language).